(212) 514-5100 Available 24/7

 Injuries related to work in NYC

-Witnesses Can Help Your Construction Accident Settlements
+Witnesses Can Help Your Construction Accident Settlement

 • What struck the client on the head,

-• Whether he lost consciousness and
+• Whether they lost consciousness, and

-Knowledge of the State Labor Laws
+Knowledge of State Labor Laws

 KNOWLEDGE OF THE STATE LABOR LAWS

-A violation of this law can result in an injured worker obtaining a full recovery for his or her injuries.
-Another law construction accident attorneys needs to be familiar with when trying to obtain a settlement is Labor Law §241(6).
-This law holds a construction site owner or general contractor liable for a workers’ injuries.
-This is when there was a violation of a section of New York State’s Industrial Code (Rule 23).
-The Industrial Code has numerous sections requiring workers be protected from:
+A violation of this law can result in an injured worker obtaining full recovery for their injuries.
+Another critical law that construction accident attorneys must be familiar with when negotiating a settlement is Labor Law § 241(6).
+This law holds a construction site owner or general contractor liable for a worker’s injuries if there was a violation of a section of New York State’s Industrial Code (Rule 23).

 • Overhead hazards,